Author of this article: Andreas Soller

 • User journey: what are all the steps required to complete the job?

-• Product / service interaction: which steps are accomplished using your product and service?
+• Product or service interaction: which steps are accomplished using your product and service?

 Job map